-In the event of illness (sore throat, coughing, runny nose, etc.), parents are requested to keep children at home until they are well enough to return to school.
-This is for the safety and well-being of your child and for the other children.
+In the event of illness (fever, sore throat, coughing, runny nose, vomiting, diarrhea, etc.), parents are requested to keep children at home until they are well enough to return to school.
+Children must have no fever, vomiting or diarrhea for 24hours without medication before returning to school.
+This is for the safety and wellbeing of your child and for the other children.
 If your child has any health problems, such as allergies, etc., please notify the nurse and teacher in writing.
-If your child needs to take medication during the school day, we will need written consent from the physician and you.
+If your child needs to take medication during the school day, the nurse and school will need written consent from the physician and you.